1938 was Martha Crone’s 6th year in charge of the Garden as temporary Curator. The Garden began its 32nd year.

 Twenty-five years later, Gardener Ken Avery would record in his report to the Park Board comments about the usefulness of school visits. (see 1963)

 The summer weather was within the seasonal norms with precipitation close to normal.
 Martha wrote that:

 This year reached a point of perfection largely due to the abundant precipitation and ideal temperature.
 The moisture being conserved by the luxuriant forest growth, and the natural drainage into the bog and the pool formed by the dam makes certain a continued supply for the entire season.
 (Note #3)

-On December 31st, 1936, the Crone’s had purchased 40 acres in the area of Cedar Creek Bog.
+On December 31st, 1936, the Crone’s had purchased 40 acres in the area of Cedar Creek Forest.
 Within this parcel of land there was dry upland that resembled an island elevated above the swampland.
 Here they built a cabin in 1938, completing the structure on June 29th and then began the interior finishing work and moving in things necessary for daily living.
 They carried the building materials in their car from Bethel and then carried them through the swamp to reach the dry land.
 Log bridges over the wet areas were not finished until 1941.
 On September 3rd, they discovered the cabin had been broken into and all there inside possessions were stolen.